angaaruriakhil/Simple-Chemistry-App/README.md

-# NOTICE: DEVELOPMENT FOR THIS PROJECT IS NOW CEASED
+# NOTICE: DEVELOPMENT FOR THIS PROJECT HAS CEASED

 **I made this a long time ago, when I was much less skilled in programming.**